yanlaichen/ACCOMPLISH-Computing-Modules/Python and Git Setup/README.md

-# This module was created by Dr. Scott Field of UMass Dartmouth
+# This module was created by Dr. Scott Field of UMass Dartmouth, and can be adopted in the following courses
+# MTH 280 - Introduction to Scientific Computation
+# MTH 361/362 - Numerical Analysis

 Python is the most popular programming language and has found widespread use across science and engineering.
 Git is a software development tool that is widely used in industry and academia.
 Basic knowledge of the command-line is essential in all forms of scientific computing.